Draft Freedom of Expression Statement frequently asked questions

 How will the freedom of expression survey be developed and reported?

-The Minister for Universities has asked Universities New Zealand to form a working group to propose a set of survey questions and a reporting approach that will be used across all universities.
+At the Minister for Universities request, Universities New Zealand formed a working group and has proposed a set of survey questions and a reporting approach to be used across all universities.
 Standardising the questions across all institutions will support national benchmarking.
 Surveying is expected to begin in 2026, and results will be published in university annual reports.

 What are the next steps in adopting the Freedom of Expression Statement?